PeterOsusky/Earthquakes/README.md

-# Decoding structured JSON
+# Building a network test client

 ## Starting Project

-Use this project to code along with [Decoding structured JSON](https://developer.apple.com/tutorials/app-dev-training/decoding-structured-json).
+Use this project to code along with [Building a network test client](https://developer.apple.com/tutorials/app-dev-training/building-a-network-test-client).